ValValeria/React_NodeJs_GraphQL/README.md

 Runs the app in the development mode.<br />
 Open http://localhost:8000  to view it in the browser.

-## Technolegies , which i have used, is
+## Technologies , which i have used, is
 * React
 * Redux
 * Webpack